Arctic fox (Vulpes lagopus)

 The proportion of arctic fox dens where breeding is taking place in a particular year thus varies with the availability of food during the winter.

 This has also been observed in the other area, Adventdalen and Sassendalen, where dens used for breeding are being monitored.
 The proximity of the dens to seabird colonies, along with the availability of reindeer carcasses in winter, is decisive for the number of arctic fox dens being used for breeding.
 This is because more food is available, and with greater predictability, from the bird cliffs along the coast.

 The variation in breeding from year to year in the inland dens was related to the number of reindeer carcasses on the tundra.
-As there was also a link between the use of the coastal dens and the frequency of breeding in the inland dens, the availability of carcasses in winter seems to be the most important factor driving the population dynamics of arctic foxes in Svalbard.
+As there was also a link between the use of coastal dens and breeding frequency amongst the inland dens, access to carcasses during the winter may be an important factor driving the population dynamics of arctic foxes in Svalbard.

 The reason why there was no difference in the breeding frequency between the two valleys, despite the difference in the availability of food there (geese and reindeer versus only reindeer), may be that the production of cubs is determined by the availability of food in late winter before the cubs are born.
 Seabirds and reindeer carcasses, both of which influence the breeding frequency of the arctic fox, are both available early in the breeding season of the foxes (before the cubs are born), whereas the migrating geese reach Svalbard about the same time as the cubs are born and thus have no effect on the breeding frequency.